James DiLellio, PhD, MBA

 Rothschild Applied Research Fellowship, Pepperdine University.
 (November, 2015).

-Julian Virtue Professorship, Pepperdine University Graziadio School of Business and Management (2014-16)
+Julian Virtue Professorship, Pepperdine University Graziadio Business School (2014-16)

 Team Achievement Award, Raytheon - Network Centric Systems.
 (November 2009).
 Member of successful capture team for a competitive $82M upgrade to air traffic navigation system in India.